lpuettmann/automation-patents/README.md

 - `cz`: Commuting zone
 - `year`: Grant year
-- `type`: Transformation.
-Either in absolute levels or transformed as described in paper.
+- `type`: Whether the patent measure has been constructed using levels of patents or logs as described in the paper.
-- `assignee`: Group who is assigned patent, as described above. `all` also contains the the other categories `university and public research`, `foreign` and `government`.
+- `assignee`: Group who is assigned the patent, as described above. `all` contains all groups.
 - `weight`: Citation weights as described above.
 - `autopats`: Automation patents
-- `nonautopats`: All other patents, not described as automation patents.
+- `nonautopats`: All other (non-automation) patents.

 # How to use